Shekyl Stats

 GUI Integration

 The Tauri GUI wallet's wallet_bridge.rs now includes a ScannerState alongside the Wallet2 handle.
-Query methods (get_scanner_balance, get_scanner_staked_outputs, get_scanner_height) read from the Rust scanner state.
-Mutation methods continue to use the C++ FFI.
+Query methods (get_scanner_balance, get_scanner_staked_outputs, get_scanner_height) read from the Rust-side (LedgerBlock, LedgerIndexes) cache.
+Mutation methods continue to use the C++ FFI; the cache is repopulated by Phase 2a's Wallet::refresh driver as the wallet stack migrates off wallet2.cpp.

 FROST Multisig RPC (multisig feature)